khangluong2004/TicTacToe_AWS/README.md

 1. Finished the bare UI for playing with Front-end + Deal with AWS Amplify
 2. Set up AWS Cognito + Connect it to AWS Amplify
 3. Set up AWS Lambda + AWS API GateWay, and connect the AWS Lambda to AWS API Gateway, setting AWS Cognito as an authorizer
+4. Finish botLogic (not cached, since relatively fast enough) and add to AWS Lambda